NNPDF/nnpdf/doc/sphinx/source/contributing/rules.rst

 * The committer is solely responsible for the content of the commit.
 This includes not only the quality of the code, legibility and future maintainability but also that attribution is given when attribution is due (be careful with licenses!)

-* The committer should be the **human**, not the model.
+* The committer must be the **human**, not the model.
 This is important, we are an academic project where developers come and go as they finish their projects, so it is important to know **who** actually introduced the changes.

-* AI usage should be documented in the PR.
-Please include also the harness and models you used.
+* AI usage must be documented in the PR.
+Include for example the harness and models you used.
 This helps the reviewer understand the scope of certain changes (e.g., the tests were done automatically, while the documentation was written by hand) and allow us to keep a record, and also understand the evolution of the technology.

 * We are an academic collaboration, the goal of the documentation and code comments should be to teach and train current students and future researchers, and should be written with that goal in mind, not LLMs.
 More generally, anything that could be useful for LLMs' ``skills.md`` or ``agents.md`` file, would be better suited as an edit to our online documentation so that it is also useful for humans reading the code!